 There are no cars or roads on Little Corn Island.
 If you’re staying near the panga dock, transporting your luggage isn’t a big deal.
 However, a lot of the accommodation (especially the beachfront huts and hotels) are relatively far from the dock.
 If you have a lot of luggage or have limited mobility, you should take this into consideration.

-Some hotels like Yemaya and Little Corn Beach and Bungalow provide porters to handle this for you.
+Some hotels like Yemaya and Little Corn Beach and Bungalow provide porters to handle your luggage for you.
 There are usually plenty of locals offering tours or promoting accommodation to new arrivals at the panga dock.
 One of them may be willing to help with your bags for a small fee.
 Otherwise, everyone gets around on the island either by foot or bike.

 Accommodation and Safety

 If you’re a solo female traveler, you might want to consider staying close to the main stretch of the island where most of the shops and restaurants are.
 Green House Hostel and 3 Brothers are good, budget-friendly options.
 After a fun few days at Green House Hostel, my new travel friend and I decided to move to Casa Iguana.

 If you plan on cooking at all, it’s cheaper to buy nonperishable staples like rice, bread, and beans on the main land.
-Buying fresh seafood and meat from locals to go with your meals is usually not difficult or expensive.
-Since the island receives supplies about once a week from cargo ships, certain goods tend to sell out during the week.
-I would also avoid bringing rolling luggage and opt for a backpack or duffel instead, as many of the paths are unpaved.
+Buying fresh seafood and meat from locals is not difficult or expensive.
+Lobster is also super cheap on the island!

 Internet and Electricity